 With long shifts and irregular schedules, nurses often become tired and stressed, which can increase their risk of making mistakes and even burning out.
 Nurse burnout symptoms include:

-- Alienation From Work: Being cynical and disengaged from your work, feeling resentful and frustrated by your job and/or by your colleagues, and finding it hard to empathize with your patients.
+- Alienation from work: Being cynical and disengaged from work, feeling resentful and frustrated by the job and/or colleagues, and finding it hard to empathize with patients.

 4 Steps to Consider Taking If You Make a Mistake

 Step #1: Acknowledge your mistake and report it.